 Overview of Major California Air Pollution Incentives The CARB programs are designed to help individuals or businesses replace or upgrade old, polluting, cars and trucks with cleaner alternatives or emission control devices.
 The attached table describes a variety of programs and provides contact information for each.
 The programs listed on CARB’s “Overview of Major California Air Pollution Incentives, Grants, and Credit Programs” webpage are on-going.
 However, funding levels for these programs may vary from region to region, or from one provider to another, and most operate on a first come, first served basis.

 The California Department of Resources Recycling and Recovery (CalRecycle) CalRecycle offers funding opportunities authorized by legislation to assist public and private entities in the safe and effective management of the waste stream.
 The following grant opportunities are also available to California Native American Tribes.

 - Household Hazardous Waste (HHW) & Used Oil Grants

 - Solid Waste Disposal and Site Cleanup Grants

-For more information and/or assistance in understanding the financial and technical assistance opportunities available to Tribes, please contact Tracey M. Harper at firstname.lastname@example.org or (916) 341-6531.
+For more information and/or assistance in understanding the financial and technical assistance opportunities available to Tribes, please contact CalRecycle Tribal Liaison, Tracey Harper at firstname.lastname@example.org or (916) 341-6531.

-About the Clean Water State Revolving Fund Program The State Water Board provides financial assistance through various State and federal loan and grant programs to help local agencies, businesses, and individuals meet the costs of water pollution control, development of locally available sustainable water supplies, and cleanup.
+Clean Water State Revolving Fund Program.
+The State Water Board provides financial assistance through various State and federal loan and grant programs to help local agencies, businesses, and individuals meet the costs of water pollution control, development of locally available sustainable water supplies, and cleanup.
 This is funding made available for local and regional projects.
-CWSRF Handout (hyperlink)

-- 2010 Clean Water State Revolving Fund Program Brochure (PDF)
+- Clean Water State Revolving Fund Program Brochure (.pdf)

-Contact the Tribal Liaison listed under Contacts if you have questions or need financial assistance coordinator contacts.
+Contact the Tribal Liaison listed under Contacts if you have questions or need financial assistance.